arktekk/rest-workshop/slides/http/one/03_conneg.md

 * Agent selects from a set of links which is the most applicable for the current context.
 * HTTP Defines status codes: 406 Not Acceptable and 300 Multiple Choices for agent based conneg.

+.notes May require more than one request.
+Can be improved by having @hreflang and @type in links